 The Harpies, we are told, are so hellish, horrid, and infernal that “no monster is more wretched, no pestilence more savage, no greater wrath of the gods flows on the waves of the River Styx.”

-Virgil adds a wonderful further describing the Harpies’ looks.
+Virgil adds a wondrously terrifying further description of the Harpies’ looks.
 The winged creatures’ faces “are of virgins, yet their bowels overflow with the most fetid thing (excrement, we may assume); their hands are taloned and their mouths are ever pale with hunger.”

 Lucan of the Silver Age

 Lucan, a Silver Age vates to follow Virgil by one generation, provided his own prophetic insights.
 I previously wrote about his political insights.
 In addition, he as well contributed to the prophecy of the modern hag.